OskarBun/phantom-seo/README.md

 		cacheClient: 'disk', // Can be 'disk' or 'redis'
     	redisURL: 'redis://:password@hostname:port', // If using redis, optionally specify server credentials
 		cacheDuration: 2 * 60 * 60 * 24 * 1000, // In milliseconds for disk cache
-		timeout: 10000 // In milliseconds for phantomjs to timeout for render }));
+		timeout: 10000 // In milliseconds for phantomjs to timeout when rendering }));

 	// app.use(app.router) will be below this line

 To be used with HTML5 pushstate

+Use this in your client code to trigger phantomjs to stop rendering

+	if (typeof window.callPhantom === 'function') {
+		window.callPhantom();
+	}